jsealey/Delightful/README.md

 ## Why is this open source?

-This is open source since the app is going to be free already.
+This is open source since the app is going to be free anyway.
 It is intended to be a source of sample code for everyone to benefit from.
 You can make cool apps that use code from Delightful and I hopefully get more users because you built something awesome.

 Also, if you want to help out and fix some bugs, I'll really appreciate it.
 Maybe you'll even learn something :)